 A longitudinal experiment

 Thirty-three expatriates were put in touch with a local host for a period of nine months.
-During this time they did all kinds of activities together, ranging from dinner or drinks to Activities with a local hostvisits to the city of Gouda or the Keukenhof.
+During this time they did all kinds of activities together, ranging from dinner or drinks to visits to the city of Gouda or the Keukenhof.
 They were compared to a group of thirty-two expatriates who did not have a local host.
 Their partners also participated in the research, but unfortunately their numbers were too small to offer many insights into the effect of a local host on partners.
 Assignment to the experimental and control condition was random so that the effects found would be due to the contact with the local host, and not to other factors.
 We examined the effect of a local host on four main concepts: adjustment, performance, intercultural competence and social support.
 In this post I focus on the first two.

 Adjustment and performance